Gross domestic product

 Exports are a big part of the PEI economic growth story.
 The province led all Canadian provinces with an increase in exports in 2014 (22% growth) and again in 2015 (15% growth).
 Frozen food and seafood products are top exports at 35% of provincial exports.

-PEI business leaders continue to report high business confidence with the CFIB's Business Barometer reaching 71.4 (as of November 2016).
+PEI business leaders continue to report high business confidence with the CFIB Business Barometer reaching the third highest level in Canada with 66.0 (in March 2018).

 PEI benefits from an economy that is diverse.
 Along with a mix of traditional resources - that have undergone significant modernization - knowledge-based and high-tech companies are becoming more and more important to the province's success.